boratanrikulu/boratanrikulu/README.md

 Hey there,

 I am a software engineer living in Izmir, a beautiful city in Turkiye.
-With a passion for creating simple and effective solutions, I enjoy building open-source projects.
+I have a passion for creating simple and effective solutions and enjoy working on open-source projects.
 Currently, I am developing an observability and monitoring agent at [Sematext](https://sematext.com).

 Feel free to take a look around my site [bora.sh](https://bora.sh) to learn more about me.